 In response to the Covid-19 pandemic, the Plympton Team Ministry recognised that there would be households in food poverty due to a number of causes.
 With a great deal of input from volunteers, advice and support from Saltash foodbank and local representatives from the Trussell Trust, and a fantastic response from local people with donations, the Plympton foodbank is open and delivering food parcels to households in need locally.

-We are particularly grateful to The Brook Inn who have been providing hot meals for delivery on Sundays and Wednesdays throughout the crisis, on a voluntary basis, with the profit being donated to the Plympton Foodbank and other community support projects.
+We are particularly grateful to The Brook Inn who have been providing hot meals for delivery on Sundays and selected weekdays throughout the crisis, on a voluntary basis, with the profit being donated to the Plympton Foodbank and other community support projects.

 If you need help

 If you need help from our foodbank there are a few simple steps to follow.
 Please see the information below if you would like help from us:-

 1. An important step is to get a Foodbank Voucher from a referral agency.
 In order to provide the most appropriate help for your circumstances and situation, we work with many local agencies.
 If they feel you are struggling to put food on the table, they will arrange for a Foodbank Voucher to be issued.
 The Agency will then also provide long term support if needed to help address some of the issues behind the reasons for your crisis.
 They can also talk you through the support you are getting and guide you towards other relevant agencies who may be able to help you.

 2. An example of some of the agencies and referrers we work with.
 Children and Families Service/Multi Agency Support Team (MAST), Plymouth City Council, Plymouth Social Services, Livewell, Children’s Social Care, Plymouth Information, Advice and Support for SEND, Health Visitors, Children’s Centres, Schools, School Parent Support Advisors, The British Legion, Housing Agencies, Barnardo’s at Rees.

 3. Get in touch with us Email: email@example.com